CryptoLinkTech/npm/README.md

 - **Initialization**: The contract is initialized with the address of the Message bridge, which is crucial for enabling cross-chain messaging.
 - **Sending Messages**: The `sendMessageToAnotherChain` and `sendMessageExpress` functions illustrate how to send standard and express messages to other chains.
 - **Processing Incoming Messages**: The `messageProcess` function is overridden to handle messages received from other chains.
 This function should be customized based on how you want to process incoming messages.
-- **Security**: The `onlySelfBridge` modifier ensures that only messages sent through the established bridge and configured remote contracts are processed.
+- **Security**: The `onlySelf` modifier ensures that only messages sent through the established bridge and configured remote contracts are processed.
 - **Customization**: This example provides a basic structure.
 You should customize the logic within these functions to fit your specific application requirements.